kiddo4869/PHYS4061-Computational-Physics/lab3/Lennard-Jones_Potential/Readme.md

-# Neighbor List Generator
+# Total Energy Calculator

 This program generates a neighbor list of atoms for different crystal structures within a specified cutoff distance.

 ## Features

-- Correct the code from Lab1
 - Supports structures of Simple Cubic (SC), Body-Centered Cubic (BCC), Face-Centered Cubic (FCC), and Diamond
 - Computes and outputs the reciprocal lattice vectors for each structure
 - Outputs a list of nearest neighbors for each structure to a text file (.txt)
+- Calculates the total energy (cohesive energy)

 ## Requirements